Artemmkin/infrastructure-as-code-tutorial/docs/03-scripts.md

 ## Intro

 Now think about what happens if your application becomes so popular that one virtual machine can't handle all the load of incoming requests.
-Or what happens when your application somehow crushes?
+Or what happens when your application somehow crashes?
 Debugging a problem can take a long time and it would most likely be much faster to launch and configure a new VM than trying to fix what's broken.

 In all of these cases we face the task of provisioning new virtual machines, installing the required software and repeating all of the configurations we've made in the previous lab over and over again.

 Doing it manually is `boring`, `error-prone` and `time-consuming`.

-The most obvious way for improvement is using Bash scripts which allow to run sets of commands put in a single file.
+The most obvious way for improvement is using Bash scripts which allow us to run sets of commands put in a single file.
 So let's try this.

 ## Provision Compute Resources